-Loans and borrowings are recognised initially at fair value less directly related incremental transaction costs.
-Subsequent to initial recognition, loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest basis.
+Interest-bearing loans and borrowings are recognised initially at fair value less directly related incremental transaction costs.
+Subsequent to initial recognition, interest-bearing loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the income statement over the period of the borrowings on an effective interest basis.